ceanwang/NASTRAN-95/README.md

 3. Set C:\NASTRAN-95 into Windows 10's PATH
 4. Add RFDIR variable and set its value as C:\NASTRAN-95\rf

-# 3 Run nastran.exe
+# 3 Quick start guide

-For example you want to solve case C:\NASTRAN-95\inp\d01011a.inp
+For example you want to run nastran.exe to solve case C:\NASTRAN-95\inp\d01011a.inp

 1. Run CMD.exe and change to C:\NASTRAN-95\inp
 6. Key in